u250149023/Cpp-Survival-Guide-for-First-Year-1st-Semester/Lesson07/Topic02.md

 ```

 1. Variable Declaration and Initialization:
+    - Declares an integer variable day and initializes it with the value 3.
 ```cpp
 int day = 3;
 ```
-- Declares an integer variable day and initializes it with the value 3.

 2. Switch Statement:
+    - Starts the switch statement, which will evaluate the value of the variable day.
 ```cpp
 switch (day) {
 ```
-- Starts the switch statement, which will evaluate the value of the variable day.

 3. Case Statements:
+    - Each case statement checks if day matches a constant value.
+If a match is found, the corresponding code block is executed.
+The `break` statement exits the switch after executing the matched case's block to prevent "fall-through" to subsequent cases.
 ```cpp
 case 1:
     cout << "Monday" << endl;